irahulcse/Rudhir-A-BDMS/README.md

 ## Features
 + Admin is more of the supreme or you can say a Senior Vice President Person who commands and monitors the progress.
-+ Admin can update events(say a Blood Camp being Organized)and Admin have the right to Block someone's account if he finds that their records are false or some other issue is there.
-He can Update data and Mark As Deleted (i.e. flag the data in table from n to y, One of the important feature used in the Companies at big level).
++ Admin can update events and has the right to Block someone's account if he finds some issues in their accounts.
-+ Organization can access only its portal but can do a lot of stuff.It can add Donors as much as they wish.
++ Organization can access their portal and can do a lot of tasks.
+They can add Donors registered through their events.
-+ If a person contacts Organization for blood, they just need to click a button and email will be sent to all the Donors of the Organization whose blood group matches with the required one.
++ If a person contacts organization for blood, they just need to click a button and email will be sent to the organization.
-+ Individual Donors can register and after registration they are shown with the List of Blood Banks in their state where they can donate blood.
++ Individual Donors can register and they are shown with the List of Blood Banks in their state where they can donate blood.
 + Users who need Blood are not required to register they can directly check blood stocks according to their requirement.
-Portal will be shown with Organizations having Blood Stocks plus the Individual Donors who can provide Blood too.
-From which they can contact according to their wish.
-+ Databse Connectivity is through the Azure SQL Server.
++ Database Connectivity is through the Azure SQL Server.
-+ Chatbot Functionality is Implemented in the systemthrough the third party libraries like Kommunicate.IO.
++ Chatbot Functionality is Implemented in the system through the third party libraries like Kommunicate.IO.

 ## Screenshots